tayo-k/bmd/index.md

 ## A method for managing engineering culture
 ### What We Define as “Engineering Culture”

-"Culture", in the context of software engineering is a question of _how_, not _what_, one builds software.
+"Culture", in the context of software engineering is a question of _how_, not _what_, one builds.

 This way, we can define Engineering Culture as the implementation of a set of standards, processes and practices that define _how_ we deliver software products; from concept to production deployment.